RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

 Related topics:

-- You can use the REST API to [update the server TLS certificates and TLS protocol version ({{< relref "/rs/administering/cluster-operations/updating-certificates.md" >}}).
+- You can use the REST API to [update the server TLS certificates and TLS protocol version] ({{< relref "/rs/administering/cluster-operations/updating-certificates.md" >}}).
 - To encrypt Replica Of synchronization traffic, you must also [configure encryption for the destination database]({{< relref "/rs/administering/intercluster-replication/replica-of.md#encryption" >}}).

 ## Authentication for Databases

 When you configure Replica Of for a database, synchronization traffic flows between the source and destination databases.
-You can configure authentication for Replica Of synchronization traffic only, or for all communications, including Replica Of synchronization traffic and data traffic between the database and the clients.
+You can configure authentication for Replica Of synchronization traffic only, or for all communications including Replica Of synchronization traffic and data traffic between the database and the clients.

 You can also specify that authentication is not enforced for traffic received from